-A textbook list complete with ISBN numbers is provided at orientation.
+A textbook list complete with ISBN numbers is provided at orientation for on ground students and emailed to online students.
 The list may be requested sooner from the admissions department.
-Textbooks are not required to be purchased directly from the College, but they are required and needed as part of your training.
-Students are welcome to purchase used textbooks from other sources; however, we recommend checking with the instructor to ensure that the edition will satisfy course requirements.
+Textbooks are not required to be purchased directly from the College.